piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-drift_diffusion/drift_diffusion.md

     cp -r $PICLAS_PATH/tutorials/pic-poisson-streamer .
     cd pic-poisson-streamer

-If the piclas repository is located in the home directory,

-    cp -r /home/$(whoami)/piclas/tutorials/pic-poisson-streamer .
-    cd pic-poisson-streamer

 For the first part of the tutorial, switch into the `drift-diffusion` directory via

     cd drift-diffusion